Hacker News

 Apple can be seen as an excellent MBA course in operations, as probably to be expected.
 I'm not going to say Steve was a all knowing genius, but it's a pretty dang smart move to put someone in place who will put the company on such firm economical footing while you wait for your next big thing (person) to emerge from the organization.

-an hour ago by flowerlad
+4 years ago by flowerlad

 > When Steve Jobs passed in 2011 I was certain that Apple would loose its way and start diluting their products/brand.